fmunz/twitter-dlt-huggingface-PRELIM/README.md

 ### Requirements

 * Since the data is streamed live from twitter you have to create Twitter credentials.
 Ideally you should store them as a Databricks secret and read the from the Twitter-Stream-S3 notebook.
 Since I experiment a lot with this demo and I wanted to keep the code simple, I added the credentials directly but externalized this step into a separate notebook that is not on github.
+The demo uses Twitter API version 2 with a bearer token now.
 * Create a directory in DBFS to store the streamed tweets and change the code accordingly.
 The helper functions that I use for that are at the bottom of the Twitter-Stream-S3 notebook.
+The directory is also uses to read the tweets via autoloader, so you have to change that setting too.
 * Define the Tweepy search expression to something that you enjoy.
 Note for the sake of this demo I include Spanish and German tweets.
 Later I use Delta Live Table expectations to ensure the ML pipeline will only be applied to EN tweets.
 * You can stop the data collection at any time if you like.
 The code will work with the existing tweets in the DBFS directory.